gearnode/erl-jose/README.md

 [7797](https://tools.ietf.org/html/rfc7797).

 # Motivation
-Existing JOSE implementations are not compatible with many JOSE header parameter names, which allows managing JOSE with PKI infrastructure easily;
-and bind C library with NIF, which renders Erlang release portability more complex.
+Existing JOSE implementations do not understand and process many header names and bind C libraries, making release portability header.
+This library can understand and process almost all specified header names and do not use any C binding.

 # Build
 You can build the library with: